Steady snow to showers today, unsettled for the week

 TODAY:

 Steady snow tapers off this morning and becomes just some lingering snow showers across the area.
 Additional accumulation looks to stay light as the bulk of the snow accumulation has already fallen.
-A Winter Weather Advisory is in effect for all of the area this morning and into this afternoon for Tioga (NY) and Bradford county.
+Winter Weather alerts are in effect today across the area.

 TONIGHT: